 Are you missing one or more teeth?
 Do you wish you could have those teeth back and have a fully functional set again–and a beautiful smile?
-Dental implants can do that.
+There are so many benefits to implants.
 They are a tooth replacement that is the most like your natural teeth.
 They look natural.
 They function like teeth do–eat all your favorite foods again.
 And you maintain them just like natural teeth: brush, floss, and make regular dental visits.
 If you maintain them properly, they can even last a lifetime.

 Benefits of Dental Implants